 A Flat design, unlike other designing styles, focuses on using limited 2D elements and avoiding shadows, textures, or gradients.
-This makes it easier for the designed images and other visual elements look neat, take less space, and enhance usability in the interface.
+This makes it easier for the designed images and other visual elements to look neat, take less space, and enhance usability in the interface.

-Another factor that every UI/UX designer must consider while creating minimal app UI designs is Grid layout.
+Another factor that every UI/UX app designer must consider while creating minimal app UI designs is Grid layout.

 The layout not just adds convenience to the app interface, but also highlights the visual elements.
 It also serves designers with an ease of maintaining the same feel throughout the page in case of responsive design.